At Pacific, You are the Focus!

-Proud to be a premier California school for pharmacy and health sciences, the Thomas J. Long School of Pharmacy and Health Sciences was founded in 1955 and offers professional and graduate degrees in pharmacy, physical therapy, and speech-language pathology.
+Proud to be a premier California school for pharmacy and health sciences, the Thomas J. Long School of Pharmacy and Health Sciences was founded in 1955 and offers professional and graduate degrees in pharmacy, physical therapy, audiology, and speech-language pathology.
 Year after year, the TJLSPHS attracts one of the largest groups of applicants in the nation.

 There are a variety of reasons students apply to Pacific in greater numbers, and we invite you to take a closer look to see why!
 For starters, we produce the highest percentage of California pharmacists per year, and our alumni are leaders in every health sciences field.
 Our reputation is based on our time-proven curriculum and our unrivaled commitment to student success.
 We have one of the highest retention rates in the country and your classes will be taught by top professors – not graduate student assistants.
 Ninety-five percent of our students complete their degree here.
 Why?
 Because we focus on meeting their needs.
 We value scholarly research as much as other universities, but students always come first.

 Our program is accredited by the respective national accreditation entities.
 We provide an outstanding academic environment that combines didactic and experiential learning as a focal point for our students.
 Pacific’s innovative eight-semester curriculum includes pharmaceutical, administrative, social, behavioral, and clinical science aspects.
 We hold academic affiliations with major medical centers, teaching hospitals, and related practice settings in support of our educational programs